maximilianGord/city_guide/README.md

-How to run this project
+How to run this project in terminal

 1) Clone this project and navigate into the city_guide folder
 2) Go to groq.com and get an API Key.